Max-Derner/pet-diary/README_DIR/PROJECT_STRUCTURE_README.md

 #### __template.json__
 This file is the AWS SAM template.
 SAM stands for Serverless Application Model, and it describes the cloud infrastructure.
+Why is it a `.json` file and not a `.yaml` file like all the cool kids?
+Well Python has native support for parsing `.json` files, meaning I can find table names, and what's constituting my composite key in Dynamo without needing to import some extra library.
 * [template.json](../template.json)

 #### __requirements.txt__